Writer | Editor | Creative Collaborator

-So when I got to college (Ball State University) and found out I could major in reading (okay, English), I was thrilled.
-Unfortunately, as graduation approached, I realized that a BA in English did not actually equal having a career of any kind.
-Unsure what to do next, I took the GREs and the LSATs, applied to law school (officially enrolled for a week!) and graduate school (studied English again for a semester), and then found a program that seemed to fit my needs: a master's in writing, editing, and publishing.
+So when I got to university (Ball State) and found out I could major in reading (okay, English), I was thrilled.
+Unfortunately, as graduation approached, I realized that a BA in English did not automatically equal having a career of any kind.
+Unsure what to do next, I took the GREs and the LSATs, applied to law school (officially enrolled for a week!) and graduate school (studied English again for a semester!), and then found a program that seemed to fit what I wanted to do with my life: a master's in writing, editing, and publishing.

 In 2004, I moved to Brisbane, Australia, and attended the University of Queensland for that program.
-While there, I specifically gained an expertise in American, Australian, and British punctuation and grammar.
-I loved it, but I got homesick for seasons and found a nascent but promising program at Portland State University: a master's in writing with an emphasis in book publishing.
+While there, I gained training and experience in American, Australian, and British punctuation, spelling, slang, and grammar.
+I loved it, but I got homesick for seasons and found a nascent but promising program at Portland State University: a master's in writing with an emphasis in book publishing (where the students run an actual publishing house!).

 A few months before graduating from PSU, I launched a literary agency (Baker's Mark) with a classmate, where I worked for five years.
-As the agency grew, I decided to focus more on the creative side, so I sold my part of the business and started writing and editing full-time.
+As the agency grew, I decided to focus more on the creative side, so I sold my part of the business and parted quite amicably with my partner (we still work together to this day) and started writing and editing full-time.

-I have now worked on over 500 titles published by legacy houses (including Kirkus Best Books, NYT and USA Today bestsellers, and NPR's Book Concierge Best Books), write articles for websites, and ghost write for companies and publishers.
-A relatively updated title list can be found here.
-I also edit as part of the collective Cogitate Studios.
+I have now worked on over 700 titles published by legacy houses (including Kirkus Best Books, NYT and USA Today bestsellers, and NPR's Book Concierge Best Books), written articles and essays for websites and magazines (and was included in this recently published essay collection), and ghost written for companies and publishers.
+I am also part of the collective Cogitate Studios.

 I write.
 I edit.
 I develop and organize content.
 By collaborating with you on your creative project, I can help you take it to the next level.